horseshoe7/SwiftUI-MVVM-C/README.md

 ## TODO

-X Ensure that finishCoordinator callback is invoked appropriately when viewDisappeared is called.
-- Ensure you can use exits to modify userData on the Coordinator.
 - Discussion: There are still some brittle aspects to this:
     - how 'presentationStyle' gets passed around.
 For fullScreenCover you have to know a bit / modify in 2 spots
     - I'd ideally like to hide the addition of .coordinatedView in the makeView methods, but how do I provide the defaultExit to that modifier?